SBlair2020/NMR2Struct/README.md

 ```
 nmr_infer config.yaml 0 1
 ```
 where ```config.yaml``` is your modified training script from the training section which should contain an inference section tailored for the substructure-to-structure transformer.
 The 0 and 1 refer to the local rank and total number of GPU processes and is used to control multi-GPU inference.
 For most cases, inference on one GPU is sufficient, so we use a local rank of 0 and 1 GPU process.
-Make sure to set the ```splits``` field correctly under the ```inference``` section.
+Make sure to set the ```inference.splits``` field correctly.
 The same procedure holds for inferring SMILES from a spectrum-to-structure multitask model.
-By default, the ```inference``` sections of the provided yaml files are configured to have the models generate SMILES strings.
+By default, the ```inference``` sections of the provided YAML files are configured to have the models generate SMILES strings.

 To infer substructures from the multitask model, modify the inference section as follows, being sure to fill in the splits file which denotes which parts of the dataset belong to the test set:
 ```yaml